 I liked the wax paper because it was easier to package.

 These chewy caramels are easy and a great first-candy-making experience.
 They also make a great gift.
 Wow your friends by using a fancy salt and labeling your candy so it sounds extra chic.
+Inspired by this recipe by Live Laugh Eat who adapted it from this recipe.

 See photos and notes above for some helpful tips.